timescale/docs/use-timescale/extensions/postgis.md

     (3 rows)
     ```

-1. To fetch the lastest logged cases of all states using the
+1. To fetch the latest logged cases of all states using the
     [Timescale SkipScan][skip-scan] feature, replace `<Interval_Time>` with the
     number of days between the day you are running the query and the day in the table,
     in this case 30, June, 2023: